Photo: World War II soldiers perform in drag shows for God and country.

 These days, City Hall winks at this fact while there are probably thousands of transplants to the town who actually consider Confederate soldiers as traitors, not to mention the 12 percent of the town’s population that is African America.

-The men in drag on the stage were not merely passive models.
+The men in drag on stage were no passive models.
 They clearly enjoyed the chance to parade and strut across the stage while the audience cheered wildly.

-There were church deacons, business owners, barbers, prominent citizens, and others.
-Each person seriously put together his dress, hat, and jewelry.
+They were church deacons, business owners, barbers, prominent citizens, and others.
+Each person seriously put together his look – his dress, hat, and jewelry.

 In other words, the atmosphere was no different than drag shows today or have been throughout history.
-It was entertainment.
+It was simply sentertainment.

 Drag Shows for Patriotism

 It’s well-known that women’s roles in Shakespeare’s plays were played by men in drag.
-Less known are the so-called “girly” soldier shows during World War II when GIs impersonated women in highly choreographed shows.
-There were even some by Irving Berlin and others with Gypsy Rose Lee Impersonators, all done in patriotic support of the war effort.
+Less known are the so-called “girly” soldier shows during World War II when GIs impersonated women in highly choreographed drag hows.
+There were even some written by Irving Berlin and others with Gypsy Rose Lee Impersonators, all done in patriotic support of the war effort.
 (See photo above.)

 In other words, drag shows have a lengthy and illustrious history, one skewed today to fit the latest battle in the ever-escalating slash-and-burn culture wars of the extreme right.
 Suddenly, today, after centuries, the purpose of drag shows is not to entertain but is said to groom children to become gay, trans, or whatever other charge extremists can use to diminish people who aren’t like them.